rusuanjun007/RSAM2/readme.md

 # RSAM2

 RSAM2 is a lightweight wrapper for real-time video stream segmentation using the [SAM2 (Segment Anything Model 2)](https://github.com/facebookresearch/sam2) framework.
 It provides scripts and utilities for running segmentation on video streams and benchmarking inference speed.
+SAM2 analysis detail is available in the [overleaf](https://www.overleaf.com/read/qcrvsfswfrxt#744e7a).

 The FPS test result is shown below:
 ![test_result](doc/fps_vs_model_size.png)